What Are the Side Effects of Statins?

 Statins and memory loss

 It isn’t common, but some people do have confusion while taking statins.
 This goes away as soon as they stop taking the drugs.
 Some people also report having memory loss.
-But several studies that looked for memory loss related to statins did not find a connection.
+But several studies that looked for memory loss related to statins didn't find a connection.
 Interestingly, some studies have shown an improvement in brain function among some people taking statins.

 Do statins cause you to gain weight?